The Cannonball Run: Plot

 Throughout the race, the teams use various strategies to avoid detection, trick law enforcement, and sabotage their competitors.
 The ambulance team pretends to be transporting a U.S. Senator's wife in critical condition, drugging Glover during police stops to maintain the ruse.
 Jill and Marcie repeatedly unzip their jumpsuits to distract male officers.
 The Subaru team races at night with headlights off, using infrared technology to navigate.
 Seymour employs gadgets like oil slicks and smoke screens to evade pursuit.
 Another team, Bradford Compton and Shakey Finch who are disguised as newlyweds on a motorcycle, are forced to ride in a constant wheelie due to the heavier partner Shakey's size.

 A recurring rivalry emerges between the ambulance and the Ferrari.
 In Ohio, Fenderbaum and Blake convince Victor—temporarily out of his "Captain Chaos" persona—to stop so they can bless the "patient" in the back of the ambulance.
 During the distraction, they sabotage the ambulance by deflating a tire.
 J.J. gets revenge in Missouri by alerting a police officer that the two men dressed as priests may be indecent exposure suspects.

 As the race nears its conclusion, several teams are stopped by construction work in the desert.
 A violent encounter with a biker gang breaks out.
 Victor transforms into Captain Chaos and leads the charge against the bikers, with help from the martial arts-trained Subaru team.
 Once the road is cleared, all the racers dash back to their vehicles, leading to a tight final stretch.

 The racers arrive at the finish line simultaneously, prompting a footrace to the time clock.
 J.J. gives Victor the team's time card and clears a path by ambushing other racers.
 Victor nears victory, but a bystander yells that her baby has fallen into the water.
-Captain Chaos instinctively diverts to save the baby—only to discover it is a dog.
+Captain Chaos instinctively diverts to save the baby, which turns out be a dog.
 Marcie reaches the clock first and wins the race.

-J.J. is frustrated with Victor for sacrificing the win, but Victor cheerfully responds that he no longer wants to be Captain Chaos—he now wants to be "Captain USA."
+J.J. is frustrated with Victor for sacrificing the win and says he's sick of Captain Chaos, angrily ripping off Victor's costume.
+Victor cheerfully responds that he no longer wants to be Captain Chaos anyway and puts on a new costume—he now wants to be "Captain USA."
 The two reconcile and embrace.